SampleEnvironment/SECoP/protocol/issues/045p Out of band signalling.rst

 Discussion
 ----------
-So far the motivation and the solution revolve around the use case, where a parameter con no longer be read.
+So far the motivation and the solution revolve around the use case, where a parameter can no longer be read.
 It is to be discussed if there are more use cases to be covered.

 not discussed in its present form.